KatrienColson/GNK-Easley-1.17/1.main-course/4.back-end/1.php/2.js-php/README.md

 ## Exercise

-I will supply an `index.html` and a `styles.css` file, open these in your browser / on your server.
+Download [`index.html`](./resources/index.html) and [`styles.css`](./resources/styles.css), open these in your browser / on your server.
-Once opened, read and try to understand what the javascript code does / see what happens when you disable it.
+Once opened, read and try to understand what the javascript code does, then write the same functionality in `PHP`.
-Then write the same functionality in `PHP`.
+Don't try to copy line by line and convert the syntax, this kind of conversion required some out of the box thinking ! ;)

 ### Rules of the game